IRS Section 409A Guide: Complete Compliance Requirements & Safe Harbor Rules

 BLUESKY Inc. a fast-rising cloud storage startup known for its AI-powered data security solutions, decides to grant new stock options to its employees.

 The company plans to grant stock options to its employees as part of a new incentive compensation plan at a board-determined value of $0.01.
-In the future, the IRS investigate this option price and evaluate the business.
+In the future, the IRS will investigate this option price and evaluate the business.

 Founding Shares FMV (Board Determined)$0.00